-- AHCCCS for Families with Children (1931), - Young Adult Transitional Insurance (YATI) for young people in foster care, - State Adoption Assistance for Special Needs Children who are being adopted, - Receiving Supplemental Security Income (SSI) through the Social Security Administration for people who are age 65 or older, blind or disabled, - SSI Medical Assistance Only (SSI MAO) for individual who are age 65 or older, blind or disabled, - Freedom to Work (FTW).
+- ➤ AHCCCS for Families with Children (1931), - Young Adult Transitional Insurance (YATI) for young people in foster care, - State Adoption Assistance for Special Needs Children who are being adopted, - Receiving Supplemental Security Income (SSI) through the Social Security Administration for people who are age 65 or older, blind or disabled, - SSI Medical Assistance Only (SSI MAO) for individual who are age 65 or older, blind or disabled. - > Freedom to Work (FTW).

 Ask your provider to look up your eligibility to find out what copays you may have.
-You can also find out by calling Arizona Complete Health-Complete Care Plan member services.
+You can also find out by calling Arizona Complete Health-Complete Care Plan Member Services at 1-888-788-4408 (TTY/TDY: 711).
 You can also check the Arizona Complete Health-Complete Care Plan website for more information.